-- Remove all rations from the refrigerators and freezers - Pull the refrigerators and freezers away from the walls - Wash, rinse, and sanitize the interior of the refrigerators; include door gaskets - Wash, rinse, and sanitize the exterior of the refrigerator - Sweep out the interior of the freezer with a dry paper towel; include door gaskets - Wash, rinse, and sanitize the exterior of the freezer - Wash, rinse, and sanitize the walls - Check all item the refrigerator and freezer, FIFO - Beplace sheet pans with clean ones - Spray and rub down the refrigerator and freezer exterior with the stainless-steel cleaner - Clean, sanitize, and air-dry all stainless-steel tables - Clean, sanitize, and organize the equipment/rations shelves - Organize behind blue curtain (supplies and table skirts) - ☐ Organize the ice carving cabinets - Clean and sanitize the mop and broom storage area - Clean and sanitize all sinks - Sweep, mop, and sanitize the floor - Empty, clean, and sanitize all trashcans.
-Reline them with new trash bags - Conduct an inventory on the cleaning supplies.
-Turn supply list into class leader - 7.
-Classroom and dining room - ☐ Organize the storage closets in the dining room - Be-arrange dining tables, student tables and chairs - Sweep and mop the floor - ☐ Vacuum the carpets - Empty, clean, and sanitize all trashcans.
-Reline it with a new trash bag - 8.
-Liquor Inventory - Inventory liquor and organize the liquor.
-Inventory list should be given to an instructor. - All open bottles should be consolidated and store in the instructor refrigerator - 9.
-Specialty Equipment Inventory - All specialty equipment such as terrine molds and tourné knives need to be inventoried and stored properly.
+Clean mirrors with glass plus & back w/ stainless steel cleaner Sweep under the station Mop and sanitize under and around the workstation floor Clean student seats and desktops Clean and sanitize the trashcan.
+Reline it with a new trash bag 6 .
+Pro oduce Room Remove all rations from the refrigerators and freezers Pull the refrigerators and freezers away from the walls Wash, rinse, and sanitize the interior of the refrigerators; include door gaskets Wash, rinse, and sanitize the exterior of the refrigerator Sweep out the interior of the freezer with a dry paper towel; include door gaskets Wash, rinse, and sanitize the exterior of the freezer Wash, rinse, and sanitize the walls Check all item the refrigerator and freezer, FIFO Replace sheet pans with clean ones Spray and rub down the refrigerator and freezer exterior with the stainless steel cleaner Clean, sanitize, and air-dry all stainless steel tables Clean, sanitize, and organize the equipment/rations shelves Organize behind blue curtain (supplies and table skirts) Organize the ice carving cabinets Clean and sanitize the mop and broom storage area Clean and sanitize all sinks Sweep, mop, and sanitize the floor Empty, clean, and sanitize all trashcans.
+Reline them with new trash bags Conduct an inventory on the cleaning supplies.
+Turn supply list in to class leader 7.
+Clas ssroom and dining room Organize the storage closets in the dining room Re-arrange dining tables, student tables and chairs Sweep and mop the floor Vacuum the carpets Empty, clean, and sanitize all trashcans.
+Reline it with a new trash bag 8.
+Liqu or Inventory Inventory liquor and organize the liquor.
+Inventory list should be given to an instructor.
+All open bottles should be consolidated and store in the instructor refrigerator 9.
+Specialty Equipment Inventory All specialty equipment such as terrine molds and tourné knives need to be inventoried and stored properly.